Sturgeon: independence debate 'not a distraction' – Daily Business

 She told delegates: “It is, of course, contributing to the cost of doing business and that is being exacerbated by Brexit and particularly the form of Brexit that has been pursued and there is a real risk that will be exacerbated even further now by the probably illegal action that the UK government is outlining today over the Northern Ireland protocol.”

-Stressing there were positives in the economy, she quoted an EY survey that pointed to Scotland being most attractive location for inward investment outside London.
+Stressing there were positives in the economy, she quoted an EY survey that pointed to Scotland being the most attractive location for inward investment outside London.

 However, she did not mention the latest EY survey, published today, which noted that in financial services Scotland slid from second to fourth most popular location.